dirkriehle/wahlzeit/README.md

-# Wahlzeit: Open Source Software for Photo Rating Sites
+# Wahlzeit: Open Source Software for Photo Sharing and Rating Sites